Tips on Using Humidifiers with Children

 - Cheat a little at cleaning by adding an antimicrobial humidifier ball or stick to the water.
 That way, you can be sure you aren’t circulating germs into the air.

+Have a great winter, and we hope you appreciated our tips on using humidifiers with children!
 For more child safety tips, take one of our Child CPR and Safety classes!